mvklingeren/sk8r/static/patterns/from-traditional-to-kubernetes.md

 **What's still wrong:**
 - Credentials hardcoded in YAML
-- No persistent storage for database
+- Database will lose all data on restart (no persistent storage)
 - No external access (Ingress)
 - No scaling